thomas-vogel/thomas-vogel.github.io/_pages/research.md

 <br />
 Since the techniques to develop explanations are generic, they can be also applied to optimization problems in self-adaptive software systems such as finding optimal adaptation plans and system configurations.

+Besides aiming for a better understanding of intelligent methods, I am interesting in applying such methods to search-based software engineering problems such as testing and fuzzing (see [SSBSE'20a](publications/2020-SSBSEa) and [SSBSE'20b](publications/2020-SSBSEb)).

 ### (3) Practical and explainable verification of software systems
 Given the increasing level of autonomy, large configuration spaces, or uncertainty of software systems, assuring such systems has become a major challenge ([SEfSAS'17a](publications/2017-SEFSAS3a), [SE4Science'19](publications/2019-SE4Science)).
 The use of formal methods (e.g., model checking), and the interpretation of the results of such methods (e.g., a counterexample) are often difficult, error-prone, and costly.
 My goal is to make such methods practically usable, for instance by:
 * following a model-based approach to tame the complexity of safety analysis ([IMBSA'19](publications/2019-IMBSA))
 * integrating natural language-based property specification patterns (cf. [Safe.Spec](#projects) project)
-* improving the explainability of counterexamples (cf. project on [_Specification and Verification of Requirements and Safety Contracts_](#projects))
+* improving the explainability and interpretation of counterexamples ([IMBSA'20](publications/2020-IMBSA))

 # Projects

+## Deriving Trust Levels for Multi-Choice Data Analysis Workflows
+A subproject of the [DFG Collaborative Research Center 1404 "FONDA -- Foundations of Workflows for Large-Scale Scientific Data Analysis"](https://fonda.hu-berlin.de/){:target="_blank"}, to which I contribute.
+The goal of the subproject is to improve the dependability of data analysis workflows in computational materials science by sampling configurations of such workflows and testing based on the NOMAD repository.

 ## Self-Adaptive Search for Sapienz
 Transferring self-adaptation principles to the search process of Sapienz, a search-based test suite generation tool for mobile applications (funded by the 2018 Facebook Testing and Verification Research Award).
+For further details, please have a look at the following presentation: [Search-Based App Testing, Fitness Landscape Analysis, and Diversity](https://www.tele-task.de/lecture/video/7788/){:target="_blank"}.

 ## FLASH: Fitness landscape analysis to improve search-based software engineering
 Analyzing and understanding the search space and search methods for software engineering problems to improve state-of-the-art search